beanvalidation/beanvalidation.org/proposals/BVAL-238.md

 `ConstraintValidator` instances to get request scoped component injected (eg to react to some user specific settings).
 So the time at which `ConstraintValidator` is requested does not matter much.

+> IMO you should leave it undefined.
+>
+> Pete Muir, 27 October 2011

 ### How is CDI `BeanManager` (or equivalent) injected into Bean Validation?